wagtail/wagtail/docs/advanced_topics/amp.rst

 To make changes, we need to add a way to detect which URL was used to render the page.
-To do this, we will have to wrap Wagtail's ``serve()`` view and set a thread local to indicate to all downstream code that AMP mode is active.
+To do this, we will have to wrap Wagtail's ``serve()`` view and set a thread-local to indicate to all downstream code that AMP mode is active.

-.. note:: Why a thread local?
+.. note:: Why a thread-local?

     (feel free to skip this part if you're not interested)